GailletLouis/Agenda/README.md

 # Agenda
-Personal project to get in touch with Java again
+Personal project to get in touch with Java basics again